This page highlights support and resources for kinship carers - also known as Special Guardians, Family and Friends carers, Connected Persons

 Please note this page is in development and information may change

-As part of Kinship Care Week: 5-11 October 2020 we are proud to introduce the Kinship Assessment and Support Team (KAST) which is part of our Family Placement Service, along with Permanence and Foster Care.
+The Kinship Assessment and Support Team (KAST) is part of our Residential and Family Placement Service, along with Permanence and Foster Care.

 Our Kinship, Assessment and Support Team (KAST) has been created to respond to the need for dedicated assessment and support to special guardians and their families.